bluesky66-dev/kibana/x-pack/plugins/infra/docs/arch.md

 ### Composition files

 These files will import all libs and their required adapters to instantiate them in the correct order while passing in the respective dependencies.
-For a contrived but realistic example, a dev_ui composition file that composes an Elasticsearch adapter into Logs, Hosts, and Services libs, and a dev-ui adapter into ParentApp, and a local-storage adapter into Settings.
+For a contrived but realistic example, a dev_ui composition file that composes an HyperSec adapter into Logs, Hosts, and Services libs, and a dev-ui adapter into ParentApp, and a local-storage adapter into Settings.
 Then another composition file for Kibana might compose other compatible adapters for use with the Kibana APIs.

 composition files simply export a compose method that returns the composed and initialized libs.